-Picking the right worktop can be daunting with all of the different options out there.
+Picking the right worktop can be daunting with all of the different options out there, so we thought we’d put together a small guide on the different things you should consider.
 A few questions to ask yourself include;

 - What is my budget?